oktadev/okta-blog/_source/_posts/2021-09-08-sonar-qube-dotnet.md

 ## Analysis Results in SonarQube

 Take a look at the main view of SonarQube by going to `http://localhost:9000`.
-The configured Docker container is exposed on that port.This view presents general information, such as counters for bugs, vulnerabilities, and code smells or number of code duplications.
+The configured Docker container is exposed on that port.
+This view presents general information, such as counters for bugs, vulnerabilities, and code smells or number of code duplications.
 It's the simplest view - no-frills metrics.

 {% img blog/sonar-qube-dotnet/sonar-analysys.png alt:"Screenshot of SonarQube Analysis Results" width:"800" %}{: .center-image }